-Print newspapers are not dead!
-So says Tribune Publishing Company.
-The company's portfolio includes 10 daily newspapers in 8 key markets.
-Tribune Publishing also owns more than 60 digital properties and 150 niche publications.
-Its iconic newspapers include the Los Angeles Times, the Chicago Tribune, and the Baltimore Sun.
-Despite its attachment to print, Tribune Publishing has been rolling out a state-of-the-art, mobile-first digital platform for its key news and information brands nationwide.
-Its niche publications include the Red Eye in Chicago along with Hoy and El Sentinel, the largest Spanish-language newspaper network in the US.
-In 2016 Gannett offered to pay $815 million to acquire the company.
+tronc is hoping print newspapers are not completely dead.
+The company, formerly known as Tribune Publishing Company, operates 10 daily newspapers in 8 key markets including iconic print entities the Los Angeles Times, the Chicago Tribune, and the Baltimore Sun.
+Despite its attachment to print, the company has been rolling out a state-of-the-art, mobile-first digital platform for its key news and information brands nationwide. tronc owns a total of more than 60 digital properties and 150 niche publications.
+Its niche publications include the Red Eye in Chicago.
+In conjunction with its name change in 2016, tronc declared it was a "media company focused on creating and distributing premium content".

 Along with its well-known newspapers, the company's operations include a suite of digital, native advertising, and branded entertainment services and solutions for marketers.
 It provides content to publishers of all types.